Battle of Grenada: Battle

 The French were anchored off St. George's Town on the southwest of the island, and the British approached during the night.
-D'Estaing weighed anchor at 4:00 am when the British fleet was spotted, ordering his ships to form a line of battle in order of speed (that is, without regard to the usual sailing order), heading roughly northward.
+Estaing weighed anchor at 4:00 am when the British fleet was spotted, ordering his ships to form a line of battle in order of speed (that is, without regard to the usual sailing order), heading roughly northward.
 This masked the true strength of the French fleet as each ship left the cluster at the anchorage.
 Believing his force to be superior, Byron gave the order for general chase, approaching the anchorage from the northeast.

 When Byron finally became aware of the full French strength, he attempted to reform a battle line.
 As a result, the British attack was disordered and confused.
 Fame, Lion and two other ships got separated from the main body and were very badly mauled.
 Lion was forced to run downwind to Jamaica to avoid capture.
 The French lost no ships and eventually hauled off.
 The British lost 183 killed and 346 wounded.
 Fame had four killed and nine wounded.
 The French lost 190 killed and 759 wounded.

 Aftermath

-D'Estaing returned to Grenada to make repairs while Byron made for St. Kitts to do the same.
+Estaing returned to Grenada to make repairs while Byron made for St. Kitts to do the same.
 The French admiral failed to capitalise on his superior strength to launch further attacks in the West Indies.
 Byron returned home in August.
-D'Estaing, after co-operating unsuccessfully with the Americans in an attack on Savannah in September also returned to Europe.
+Estaing, after co-operating unsuccessfully with the Americans in an attack on Savannah in September also returned to Europe.

-The action was a stepping stone into a career in the Navy for Ganteaume, then 22, who served as an auxiliary officer on Fier Rodrigue, who eventually rose to Vice Admiral.
+The action was a stepping stone into a career in the French Navy for Honoré Joseph Antoine Ganteaume, then 22, who served as an auxiliary officer on Fier Rodrigue, who eventually rose to vice admiral.